dhananjayms/Image-classifier/README.md

-# Image-classifier
-# Developing an Image Classifier with Deep Learning
+# Developing an Image Classifier with Deep Learning using Numpy , PyTorch

 Going forward, AI algorithms will be incorporated into more and more everyday applications.
 For example, you might want to include an image classifier in a smart phone app.
 To do this, you'd use a deep learning model trained on hundreds of thousands of images as part of the overall application architecture.
 A large part of software development in the future will be using these types of models as common parts of applications.